GoogleChrome/developer.chrome.com/site/en/docs/devtools/changelog/2019/12/index.md

 For example, previously, when redeclaring a local variable with `let`, the Console would throw an
 error:

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/Vl5ixHwhHp2lUc8Y0qvY.png", alt="A screenshot of the Console in Chrome 78 showing that the let redeclaration fails.", width="800", height="447" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/Vl5ixHwhHp2lUc8Y0qvY.png", alt="A screenshot of the Console in Chrome 78 showing that the let redeclaration fails.", width="800", height="447" %}

 Now, the Console allows the redeclaration:

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/mJwYqPFpIO73IAC38Uqv.png", alt="A screenshot of the Console in Chrome 80 showing that the let redeclaration succeeds.", width="800", height="493" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/mJwYqPFpIO73IAC38Uqv.png", alt="A screenshot of the Console in Chrome 80 showing that the let redeclaration succeeds.", width="800", height="493" %}

 Chromium issue [#1004193][1]